superagent-ai/superagent/README.md

 ## 🧐 Tutorials

 We post tutorials regularly on our [YouTube channel](https://www.youtube.com/channel/UCBeXnF8gh2EwAmOIwpmfjmA).
-Make sure to check them out!
+Make sure to check them out !

 ## ✨ Use cases